-About: The focus of this a family orientation is an introduction of the GEAR UP program, its staff, and what they can offer students and families.
-The family orientation is a means for providing general information about Washington State GEAR UP and specific details about services and activities offered.
+About: This family orientation introduces the GEAR UP program, its staff, and the services and activities it offers to students and families.
+It offers general information about Washington State GEAR UP, as well as specific details about the services and activities offered.

-This required activity should be held no later than October 31 of each year.
+This required activity must be held by October 31 of each year.